Hosting the Oscars is a difficult, thankless job. We revisited the good, bad and ugly attempts.

 Getting creative

 Two names: Anne Hathaway and James Franco.
 Okay fine, there are more.
 Seth MacFarlane.
 Neil Patrick Harris.
 Hugh Jackman.
-These are the hosts who don’t fit the old school Oscar mode.
+These are the hosts who don’t fit the old-school Oscar mode.
 They aren’t comedians in the traditional sense, hosts of their own shows or Oscar production alums.
 This is a class that defies any cohesive definition aside from “different.”
 But the goal with outside-of-the-box hosts is pretty obvious: get more (and younger) eyeballs on the broadcast.
 The results have been a toss-up.

 First, the not so good.
 Hathaway and Franco were an odd couple from the beginning.
 “Hathaway worked her derriere off and Franco came off like that lacrosse boy you wish your daughter didn’t hang out with so much,” wrote Post TV critic Hank Stuever of the 2011 pairing.
 Google any Oscars host ranking, and this duo consistently land at the bottom.
 Franco blamed it on the writing.
 Hathaway originally turned down the job and said it was Franco who convinced her to change her mind.
 “Your first instinct is usually the right one,” she later said in an interview.